cbears/EasyCrypt/README.md

 EasyCrypt; A python tool for encrypting files

-EasyCrypt is meant to be an easy way of encrypting and sharing files, while providing secure and robust crypto.
-EasyCrypt defaults to a 300,000 round PBKDF2 derivative to secure your crypto key, and uses AES128-GCM with random IV for encrypting your files.
+EasyCrypt is meant to be an easy way of encrypting and decrypting files, while providing secure and robust crypto.

+Your crypto key, which is typically the weakest link when encrypting a file, is secured with a 300,000 round PBKDF2 derivative.
+This increases the computational complexity to generate a single key, and thus dramatically increases the difficulty to decrypt the file through brute force.

+The file itself is crypted with AES128-GCM using a random IV.
+This is typically a high performance crypt and hash algorithm which is able to take advantage of hardware support on modern CPU's.
+Using this provides both a means of securing your file as well as verifying the integrity of your file.

-Here are some examples:
+Here are some usage examples:

     # In place encrypt
     ./easycrypt.py example.file